Mark-Cooper-Janssen-Vooles/Todolendar.API/README.md

 - Set a username and password
 - Made sure the VPC was the same as the EC2
 - After creating it, went into the security group for it and added an inbound rule with "custom TCP" with the port as 3306 (the port the sql db is open to), and put the source as the security group for the ec2 (i.e. it should start with sg-*)

-- tested the connection is working in the ec2
+### Test the connection is working in the ec2, use root user:
   - `sudo yum install mysql`
   - `mysql -h database-1.cq3pcc0prrl2.ap-southeast-2.rds.amazonaws.com -u admin -p`
     - you will be prompted to enter the password
   - to see inside the database for tables etc, run `show databases;`,  to see inside tables use `use todolendardb;` and `show tables;`
     - type `exit` to exit the mysql command line

+### Set up migrations:
-From here, need to set up migrations:
+- From here, need to set up migration
 - One way to do this is to run this command in the SSH connection (first cd to the .dll directory)
   - SSH as root user
   - install dotnet ef (add this to start_server.sh):